stitchdata/docs/_getting-started/concepts-system-overview-guide.md

               For data sent directly to Stitch through a webhook or Import API integration, this is the first step in the replication process. (**Note**: This is why webhook and Import API integrations don't have [Extraction Logs]({{ link.replication.extraction-logs | prepend: site.baseurl }}).)

-              The [Import API]({{ link.import-api.getting-started | prepend: site.baseurl }}) is a [Clojure](https://clojure.org/){:target="new"} web service that accepts JSON and [Transit](https://github.com/cognitect/transit-format){:target="new"}, either in large batches or at a point in time.
-The Import API performs a validation check on the data before writing it to a central Apache Kafka queue.
+              The [Import API]({{ link.import-api.getting-started | prepend: site.baseurl }}) validates and authenticates each request, and then persists the data to Stitch's internal data pipeline.

               If the data fails validation or another critical error occurs, the extraction will fail and trigger an [in-app and email notification]({{ link.account.notification-settings | prepend: site.baseurl }}).
 The error can also be viewed in an integration's [Extraction Logs]({{ link.replication.extraction-logs | prepend: site.baseurl }}) tab.